Rates of Reaction

 2H2O2(aq) arrow O2(g) + 2H2O(l)

-by recording the volume of oxygen produced
+recording the volume of oxygen as it is produced

-(you must know a test for oxygen).
+shown below.
+You must know a test for oxygen gas.

-The catalyst used is Manganese(IV) oxide - MnO2(s)
+The catalyst used is manganese(IV) oxide - MnO2(s)

 Using more catalyst will show an increase in reaction rate.